Skip to main content

 Appointment of the National Council for Science, Technology and Innovation (CNCTI)

-The members of the National Council for Science, Technology and Innovation (CNCTI) - the government's advisory body for science, technology and innovation - were appointed today.
-The first plenary meeting of the CNCTI will take place on March 1st and will be held as part of the ongoing hearings for the public consultation of the Recovery and Resilience Plan (PRR).
+The members of the National Council for Science, Technology and Innovation (CNCTI) – the government’s advisory body for the areas of science, technology and innovation – were appointed today.
+The first plenary meeting of the CNCTI will take place on March 1st and will be held as part of the ongoing hearings for the public consultation of the Recovery and Resilience Plan (RRP).

-The CNCTI works closely with the Minister of State, Economy and Digital Transition, Pedro Siza Vieira, and the Minister of Science, Technology and Higher Education, Manuel Heitor, to develop, strengthen and sustain the national scientific and technological system, providing scientific advice and fostering cross-cutting and inter-ministerial dialog on science, technology and innovation policies.
-This new advisory body will also collaborate in parliamentary debates on science, technology and innovation, whenever requested to do so by the Assembly of the Republic.
+CNCTI works in close collaboration with the Minister of State, Economy and Digital Transition, Pedro Siza Vieira, and the Minister of Science, Technology and Higher Education, Manuel Heitor, for the development, strengthening and support of the national scientific and technological system, ensuring scientific advice and fostering transversal and inter-ministerial dialogue on science, technology and innovation policies.
+This new advisory body must also collaborate in parliamentary debates on matters of science, technology and innovation, whenever requested by the Assembly of the Republic.

-The CNCTI will be chaired by José Manuel Mendonça, Full Professor in the Department of Industrial Engineering and Management at the Faculty of Engineering of the University of Porto and Chairman of INESC TEC's Board of Directors.
+CNCTI will be chaired by José Manuel Mendonça, Full Professor at the Department of Industrial Engineering and Management of the Faculty of Engineering of the University of Porto and Chairman of the Board of Directors of INESC TEC.

-The CNCTI plenary includes the presidents of FCT, ANI and IAPMEI, along with 20 individuals of recognized merit in different areas of knowledge and the economy, including academic, scientific and business leaders with a wide institutional and territorial diversity:
+The CNCTI plenary includes the presidents of FCT, ANI and IAPMEI, together with 20 personalities of recognized merit in different areas of knowledge and economics, including academic, scientific and business leaders with broad institutional and territorial diversity:

-1. Aida Carvalho, CIMO, Polytechnic Institute of Bragança
+1. Aida Carvalho, CIMO, Inst.
+Polytechnic of Bragança

-3. Arlindo Oliveira, IST-U Lisboa and INESC, Lisboa
+3. Arlindo Oliveira, IST-U Lisbon and INESC, Lisbon

 4. Carlos Faro, BIOCANT, U Coimbra, Cantanhede